psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

    access tokens
 1. shall verify that the scope (incl. `authorization_details`) of the access token authorizes the access to the resource it is representing
-1. shall verify sender-constraining for access tokens
+1. shall support and verify sender-constrained access tokens using one of the following methods:
+    -  MTLS as described in [@!RFC8705]
+    -  DPoP as described in [@I-D.draft-ietf-oauth-dpop]
-1. shall identify the associated entity to the access token
+2. shall identify the associated entity to the access token
-1. shall only return the resource identified by the combination of the entity implicit in the access and the granted scope and otherwise return errors as in section 3.1 of [@!RFC6750]
+3. shall only return the resource identified by the combination of the entity implicit in the access and the granted scope and otherwise return errors as in section 3.1 of [@!RFC6750]
-1. shall set the response header `fapi-interaction-id` to the value received from the corresponding fapi client request header or to a [@!RFC4122] UUID value if the request header was not provided to track the interaction, e.g., `fapi-interaction-id: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`
+4. shall set the response header `fapi-interaction-id` to the value received from the corresponding fapi client request header or to a [@!RFC4122] UUID value if the request header was not provided to track the interaction, e.g., `fapi-interaction-id: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`
-1. shall log the value of `fapi-interaction-id` in the log entry
+5. shall log the value of `fapi-interaction-id` in the log entry

 ## Cryptography and Secrets